Table of Contents

-KAMRA inlays are not universally used by ophthalmologists and optometrists.
-While implanting a KAMRA inlay is a laser-assisted procedure, carried out to precision by a computer, there are known risks with how the eye heals around the inlay.
+KAMRA inlays are not universally adopted used by ophthalmologists and optometrists.
+While implanting a KAMRA inlay is a laser-assisted procedure carried out to precision by a computer, surgeons acknowledge known risks with how the eye heals around the inlay.

-Another Review of Ophthalmology article explains that some patient’s bodies treat the inlay like an invasive substance, which it is to a degree, and the body’s protective system “goes into overdrive.”
+One Review of Ophthalmology article details how some patient’s bodies treat the inlay as if it were an invasive substance, throwing the body’s protective system “into overdrive.”
 One doctor said that implanting the inlay into a stromal pocket reduces the chances of this happening with most patients, but it still is a risk.

-There is a danger of vision loss if the patient elects to have the inlay removed.
+If a patient elects to have the inlay removed, loss of vision is a danger.
 There is not a great deal of research on patient satisfaction, so some doctors are reluctant to point patients toward KAMRA inlays.

 Limitations of the KAMRA Inlay